 Tropical & Bright

 Another way to brighten up your cabin and infuse it with personality is to incorporate vibrant colors.
-Bring the colors of the Caribbean to your cabin with bright, tropical tones like in this popular Sunbrella fabric, Seville Seaside (#3 in the photo).
+Bring the colors of the Caribbean to your cabin with bright, tropical tones like in this popular Sunbrella® fabric.
 Balance out your punchy colors with either a darker coordinate color like this dark navy or a light neutral like a beige as accent colors for curtains or pillows.

 You can find more fabrics for your cabin in these looks and many more at Sailrite.com.